 Call For a Foie Gras Sale and Importation Ban

 The production of foie gras – a pâté made from the diseased liver of force-fed ducks and geese – is so horrendous that it’s illegal in the UK.
-So why is this vile food still being imported and sold here?
+So why is this vile product being imported and sold here?

-Tell the government to ban the importation and sale of foie gras in the UK immediately.
+Tell the government to immediately ban the importation and sale of foie gras in the UK.

 Secretary of State for Environment, Food and Rural Affairs